Mr. Chairman, these individuals have been determined whistleblowers.

 Thanks, Greg.

-Look, one of the reasons I was so anxious to talk to you is because you guys apparently are now in the crosshairs of the New York Times.
+Look, one of the reasons I was so anxious to talk to you is because you guys apparently are now in the crosshairs of the New York Times, which frankly is a badge of honor.

 Right?

-So you you came out with your podcast and you have defended yourselves and are challenging the New York Times.
+So you came out with your podcast and you have defended yourselves and are challenging the New York Times.

-Tell us what's this all about?
+Tell us, what's this all about?

 But we also have this mission that if we're contacted by congressional committees or by the FBI, we're glad to talk to them.